 - You want to mute all the neighboring strings as much as possible.
 After all: the slide causes all the strings it touches, to vibrate.
 This is probably the hardest part in mastering slide playing

 - If you’re not holding a pick, you free up fingers to help mute strings.
-This explains why most slide players typically fingerpick instead of a using pick.
+This explains why most slide players typically fingerpick instead of using a pick.

-- It’s more challenging to play slide on a guitar with lower action.
+- It’s more challenging to play slide on a guitar with the lower action.
 You solve this by sliding a piece of cardboard right under your strings, to lift them.

-Other notable slide players you want to check out: Chris Rea, Bonnie Raitt, Jeff Beck, Johnny Winter, Duane Allman, Ry Cooder
+Other notable slide players, you want to check out: Chris Rea, Bonnie Raitt, Jeff Beck, Johnny Winter, Duane Allman, Ry Cooder

 Switch pick ups more often

-Doing this, you will immediately join the leagues of the greats. 🙂
+By doing this, you will immediately join the leagues of the greats. 🙂

-Top players switch pick ups during solos to create different sounds.
+Top players switch pick-ups during solos to create different sounds.

 You should too.